transmute-industries/my-pass/README.md

 - Something you have.
 - Something you know.

-Ideally, when registering and identity we will capture as many factors as possible.
-This improves the strength of the identity while reducing is user friendliness, and the privacy of the principal.
+Ideally, when registering an identity we will capture as many factors as possible.
+This improves the robustness of the identity while reducing the user friendliness, and the privacy of the principal.

 For the purposes of this hackathon, we assume that everything can be stolen, but that the user can remember a secret (or somehow secure a code).
 Additional factors should be added to improve the security of this system, some possible improvements: